michaelrsweet/lprint/DOCUMENTATION.md

 `na_4x6-index_4x6in` while a 1.25x3.5" address label uses `oe_address-label_1.25x3.5in` and a 50x200mm receipt uses
 `roll_receipt_50x200mm`.

+2-up labels (where two labels are placed side-by-side) use the combined sizes of both labels.
+For example, a 2-up 0.5x1" multipurpose label uses the size name `oe_square-multipurpose-label_1x1in`.

 You can get a list of supported values for these options using the "options"
 sub-command: